• LAUNCH YOUR DREAM

 Which approach will have the best chance of keeping the referrals flowing?
 Will they keep sending me referrals if they think I don’t need them?
 Or is it better to tell them I really seriously need their referrals, and I’ll work extra hard for them?

-It’s an old shibboleth, this reluctance to come clean about money.
+This reluctance to talk about money is an old shibboleth.
 It shows itself in many forms.

 Here are 3 Money Personalities: